mulderp/gnucap_book/gnucap-getting-started.md

 Vsrc 1 0 5
 Rload 1 0 1k
 <empty line>

+Note the empty line to end "building" the netlist.
+You can later add new components with the "modify" command.
 ```

-Now you can check the netlist was defined with "list":
+Once you haft entered the netlist, you can inspect the netlist with "list":

 ```
 gnucap> list